SWoinowsky/Rusty-Radio/README.md

 ## Getting Started
 I've started by setting up the code found on the rodio docs.
 Works like a charm when you're not in WSL. *I can't imagine why.* Anyways, it works great as-is if you're interested in hard-coding your music, and only listening to thirty seconds of one song.
 Next step is to get it to play the whole song, regardless of its length.

+### Audio length collection
+This is great!
+I found a library that can create a Duration type given a file.
+The tragedy here is that if I wanna make this thing useful as a music player, I think I'm gonna want more than that.
+My goal now is to find some library that shows media file metadata.